 Step #1: Get a Place to Stay for Two Weeks—or More

-Since you’re trying to live like a local as much as possible, try to find a condominium rental, as opposed to staying on a resort.
-A resort stay offers you a number of luxuries you may not have at home, such as daily maid service, fresh towel, and linens at the push of a button and amenities like a pool and restaurants on property.
+Since you’re trying to live like a resident as much as possible, look for a condominium rental, as opposed to staying on a resort.
+A resort stay offers you a number of luxuries you won’t have at home, such as daily housekeeping service, fresh towels and linens at the push of a button, and amenities like a pool and restaurants on property.

 To help you secure the right spot, try the following resources: